World Journal of Environmental Biosciences

 Other health problems

-Cadmium, which has toxicological qualities from its similarities to zinc, is present in the wastes produced by the industries, including pb and zn batteries, PVC, and detergent boxes.
+Cadmium, which has toxicological qualities from its similarities to zinc, is present in the wastes produced by the industries, including Pb and Zn batteries, PVC, and detergent boxes.
 In the human body, cadmium builds up and affects several organs, including the liver, lungs, placenta, brain, kidneys, and bones (osteomalacia and osteoporosis).
 Hepatic, hematological, and immunological impacts as well as reproductive and developmental toxicity are other forms of harm that have been noted (Jerie, 2016).

 Gases, pressurized gases, toxic chemicals, and air pollution are considered chemical dangers since they can cause neurological disorders, skin problems, respiratory issues, and kidney and liver ailments (Jerie, 2016).
-Researchers note that burning waste can produce gases and smoke, either as a method of management of it or to recover the metals embedded in electronic cables (Mathema et al., 2017).
+Researchers note that burning waste can produce gases and smoke, either as a method of managing it or to recover the metals embedded in electronic cables (Mathema et al., 2017).

 CONCLUSION

 Around the world, 2.1 billion tons of waste are thrown out per year.
 The amount of waste production is expected to reach 3.4 billion tons by the year 2050.
 The rapidly increasing population is the reason for ever-increasing waste production.
 The municipal workers or solid waste workers work tirelessly in managing the waste produced.
 Their work has contributed a lot to humanity by controlling various diseases such as Malaria and Cholera that could have affected a large group of the population.
-These people work in hazardous environments and have to go through challenging situations.Lack of protective equipment, basic facilities, and safety measures increase the risk of exposure to various dangerous hazardous substances.
-Additionally, they have to face social discrimination since the waste collection is considered a lower-level job.
+These people work in hazardous environments and have to go through challenging situations.
+Lack of protective equipment, basic facilities, and safety measures increase the risk of exposure to various dangerous hazardous substances.
+Additionally, they have to face social discrimination since waste collection is considered a lower-level job.
 In most countries, they are considered daily wage workers and devoid of many healthcare and hygiene facilities.
-They live in poor conditions which lack basic facilities which increase the risk of exposure to some potential health hazards.Till today no thorough research has been carried out related to the management of solid waste in a safe manner and condition of municipal workers.
+They live in poor conditions which lack basic facilities which increase the risk of exposure to some potential health hazards.
+Till today no thorough research has been carried out related to the management of solid waste in a safe manner and condition of municipal workers.
 Some underdeveloped and developing countries are still in search of effective waste-to-energy technologies.
 A developing nation needs to implement an economically viable and tested waste management system.
 If the workers continue using the same old methods then using protective gear will not make a major difference in their health levels.
 Converting the traditional methods into more modern and engineered solutions should be the main goal of research.
 The work-related health service should include monitoring before placement and monitored throughout the work.

 ACKNOWLEDGMENTS: None